sofiatejada/lab01-quiz-page/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+## HTML

+1) intro paragraph about the DR
+1) unordered list of things to do in the DR
+1) list of the foods that Dominicans eat
+1) section about pre-history
+1) section about european colonization
+1) section about independence from Spain
+1) an image of DR beaches
+1) an imagae of DR people
+1) an image of founding fathers

+JS